FubarDevelopment/FtpServer/docfx_project/articles/upgrade-3.0.md

 below 1000.
 The values from 1000 (incl.) to 2000 (incl.) are reserved by the FTP server and are used to initialize the FTP connection data.

+## FTP middleware

+You're now able to inject your own FTP middleware.
+This allows custom command handlers, logging, and other features.
+You must implement and register the [`IFtpMiddleware`](xref:FubarDev.FtpServer.IFtpMiddleware`) interface as service in your dependency injection container.

 # Changelog

 ## What's new?